csgroup-oss/sharinghub-server/docs/src/share/metadata/model-case.md

 ## Configuration

-To share your artificial intelligence model on the SharingHub, you need to set up your gitlab repository to include the topics `sharinghub:aimodel` from Settings and General:
+To share your artificial intelligence model on the SharingHub, you need to set up your GitLab repository to include the topics `sharinghub:aimodel` from Settings and General:

 ![Add topics to model](../../assets/img/add-model-topic.png)